Thriving Index

 Development of Nebraska Regions

 One of the first steps in developing the Nebraska Thriving Index was to ensure Nebraska regions were defined in a way that recognized existing regional boundaries, while also considering current and future trends in the state.
-To do this, NU researchers with advanced knowledge of the state considered existing regional categorizations such as:
+Such categorizations included:

 • Nebraska Department of Labor Economic Development Regions